SCECHs and Social Work CECs

 The Michigan Social Work Continuing Education Collaborative (CEC) exists to support Michigan social workers and ensure that all continuing educational programs, trainings and practice meet the guidelines established in the Social Work Licensure law.

-The application myst be submitted to email@example.com no later than 45 days before the date of the event.
+The application must be submitted to firstname.lastname@example.org no later than 45 days before the date of the event.

 Registration is completed through Wisdomwhere.
 Please submit a New Wisdomwhere Event/Session Form to add an event in Wisdomwhere.